-During the reigns of Henry VIII and his daughter Elizabeth I, jousting tournaments were staged here.
+During the reigns of King Henry VIII and his daughter Queen Elizabeth I, jousting tournaments were staged here.
 The parade ground and its buildings were built in 1745 to house the Queen’s so-called Life Guards.
 Here you'll also find the Household Cavalry Museum.